 I want to thank and commend the residents of Davis County who have patiently sacrificed waiting for this terrible Pandemic to slowly dissipate.
 It has taken great faith to persevere so that our essential hospitals and first responders were not overcome by thousands of patients and were able to provide the intensive treatment and precious medical equipment needed to save hundreds of lives.
 We will make it through this ordeal if we work together and keep our minds focused, united against this enemy.

 VASTLY EXPAND THE AVAILABILITY FOR FREE COVID-19 TESTING.

 As we begin an effort to go back to normal, working and playing, including intermingling among more and more people, some of these symptom-free people may unknowingly carry the potential to infect you, your family, and others.
+According to Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, about 25 to 45 percent of infected people do not have symptoms of infection.
+"Fauci says asymptomatic coronvirus transmission is possible following WHO confusion," Fox News (June 10, 2020).
 It is important that as many people get tested as possible so that as many infected people are identified and those they came into contact with can be notified and tested.
 Only in this way can we truly beat this invisible, terrible enemy.